Azure/azure-functions-python-worker/.github/CONTRIBUTING.md

-# Contributing to Linux Guest Agent
+# Contributing to Azure Functions Python Worker
 First, thank you for contributing to Azure Functions Python Worker repository!

 ## Basics